KRIB: The Winter Dance Party

 KRIB was one of the first radio stations in Iowa to play Rock and Roll and Top 40 hits, thus attracting a young audience.
 In February 1959, the station was one of the sponsors of the Winter Dance Party at the Surf Ballroom in nearby Clear Lake.
 The show's master of ceremonies was KRIB disc jockey Bob Hale.
 The show featured The Big Bopper, Ritchie Valens, and Buddy Holly.
-Infamously, all three perished in a plane crash just north of the Mason City Municipal Airport that night.
+All three were killed in a plane crash just north of the Mason City Municipal Airport that night.
 The event would later be described as "The Day the Music Died."

 Over sixty years later, KRIB still changes its music format during the week of the anniversary of the Winter Dance Party, playing hit songs of the late 1950s and early 1960s, with an emphasis on tunes from February 1959.
 On Saturday mornings, it also airs an hour of oldies from the 1960s.